 The Hippocratic Oath establishes that physicians must maintain life, hold their elders in the highest regard, know their limitations, and renounce self interest during the treatment of patients.
+The Oath introduces for the first time medical deontology and confidentiality in the practice of medicine.
 The views about abortion and surgical practices might seem somewhat outdated in today’s world and in many people’s minds the relevance of the text is often challenged.
-Although there are limitations and much is debatable, the Oath’s precepts remain eternally modern and it’s core value will always be pertinent: the selfless dedication to the preservation of human life.
+Although there are limitations and much is debatable, the Oath’s precepts remain eternally modern and its core value will always be pertinent: the selfless dedication to the preservation of human life.
 The moral message of the Oath has thus remained resilient throughout the ages and the cultures.

 I have added hereafter the original text written in Ionic Greek around the 5th century B.C. as well as a translation of the text in English:

 - I swear by Apollo, the healer, Asclepius, Hygieia, and Panacea, and I take to witness all the gods, all the goddesses, to keep according to my ability and my judgment, the following Oath and agreement: